-The central focus of this course is training in Mindfulness-Based Stress Reduction (MBSR).
+The central focus of this course is training in Mindfulness Based Stress Reduction (MBSR).
+The neuroscience of change, unitary caring science, and reflective practice are introduced.
 Informed by a mind/body practice and an in-depth personal exploration of meditative awareness in everyday life, the place of the meditative mind in professional practice is explored.
-Students develop their capacity to become aware of, deliberately cultivate, and use intrinsic qualities in their personal and professional relationships.
-These qualities include non-judgmental awareness, concentration, openness, flexibility, equanimity, wisdom, warmth, and compassion for self and others and lead to a deeper appreciation of interdependence and connectedness in our daily lives.
-Research on benefits of MBSR and professional recommendations for using MBSR to support therapeutic presence and create safer healing environments is introduced.

-This is a face-to-face course with a small online component.
+Scholars develop their capacity for awareness, cultivation and application of intrinsic qualities in their personal and professional relationships.
+These qualities include non-judgement, concentration, openness, flexibility, equanimity, wisdom, warmth, and compassion for self and others and lead to a deeper appreciation of interdependence and connectedness in our daily lives.
+Scholars learn to use MBSR, reflective practice and the neuroscience of change to support therapeutic presence and create safer healing and work environments.
+This is a blended course with required face-to-face and online components.